What is company culture? Or corporate culture… or organizational culture…?

-Company culture, corporate culture, organizational culture; You hear the words frequently, but how do you define the culture of a business?
-How can you measure your organizational culture and how can you improve it?
+You hear the words frequently, but how do you define the culture of a business?
+How can you measure your culture and how can you improve it?

-In this article, we explain what organizational culture is and why it is important to have a good culture in a company.
+In this article, we explain what organizational culture is and why 82 percent of senior business managers believe that culture can provide a competitive advantage.

 Here we go…

-Organizational culture relates to the behaviours of a set of employees within the same work environment;
+Organizational culture refers to the personality of an organization.
+It relates to the day-to-day beliefs and behaviours of a set of employees within the same work environment.
+This includes:

 - how they act and engage with the organization,